 30.08.11.
 Cnr Tuam St / Colombo St, post June 13 quake: 8 people were killed in the 702 red bus, masonry falling from old, unreinforced bldgs nr Mollett St junction

 30.08.11.
 Cnr Tuam St / Colombo St, post June 13 quake.
-The Hi Vis vested man faced where someone was killed in the Feb 22 quake.
-Old Council bldg, Tuam St beyond was demolished to make way for the new bus exchange
+The orange, Hi Vis vested man faced where someone was killed in the Feb 22 quake.
+Old Council bldg, Tuam St beyond was demolished to enable the new bus exchange

 30.08.11.
 Tuam St cordon view of quake damaged, CBD, red zone bldgs, Colombo St & beyond, post June 13 quake

 30.08.11.
 Former CBD red zone, Tuam St business, post June 13 quake.
 Cordon closed for 6 months post Feb 22 quake